alianimity/first-coast/memory-bank/productContext.md

 # Product Context

 ## Why This Exists
-Homeowners and property pros on Florida's First Coast need reliable, fast cosmetic remodels and repairs without the complexity and risk of full GC projects.
-We blend expert planning, efficient sourcing, and focused hands‑on work to deliver predictable outcomes.
+Homeowners and property professionals nationwide need reliable, fast cosmetic remodels and repairs without the complexity and risk of full GC projects.
+We blend expert planning, efficient sourcing, and focused hands‑on work to deliver predictable outcomes with coastal expertise applied nationally.

 ## Users & Personas
 - Homeowner Upgrader: wants aesthetic refresh, values guidance and quick turnaround